elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 We also now automatically check for and notify of updates to device Firmware when they're available.

-Finally, there should be more accurate display resolution options available.
+Finally, there should be more accurate display resolution options available in System Settings → Displays.

 ---